 |SL.NO||Category||Number of “Top” Candidates||Total|

-- Candidates who have appeared for 12th class for the first time in 2017 or 2018 are also eligible.
+- Minimum Qualification: Candidates who have appeared for 12th class for the first time in 2017 or 2018 are also eligible.

-- The candidate must secure a minimum of 75% if General/OBC and 65% if SC/ST/PwD in 12th or equivalent class.
+- Minimum Marks: The candidate must secure a minimum of 75% in class 12th or its equivalent class if he/she belongs to General/OBC category and 65% if he/she belong to SC/ST/PwD category.

-- Competitors, those 10+2 or equal examination result for the year 2015-2016 were declared after June 2016, they are likewise qualified to show up for JEE Advanced 2018.
+- Result: The applicants whose class 12th or its equal examination result for the year 2015-2016 were declared after June 2016, they are also eligible for JEE Advanced 2018.

-- A candidate can attempt JEE Advanced for a maximum of two times in consecutive years.
+- Attempts: A candidate can attempt JEE Advanced for a maximum of two times in consecutive years.

-- Those candidates who appeared for JEE Advanced 2017 will also be eligible to write JEE Advanced 2018.
+- The candidates who appeared for JEE Advanced 2017 will also be eligible to write JEE Advanced 2018.

 - Candidates born on or after 1st October 1993 are eligible.